36 Things to do in Vienna (+ map) – Best places to visit

 The Wiener Gasometer consists of four circular former gasworks buildings that have been converted into a business centre, office space and a ballroom.

-If you like unusual architecture and want to see the atypical face of Vienna, make sure you go (they are building the metro right in the gasworks).
+If you like unusual architecture and want to see the atypical face of Vienna, make sure you come here (they are building the metro right in the gasworks).

 wiener gasometer